mistysamia/Automated-Rocket-Lander-Game/README.md

    - `Neural_Network_Data_Test_Rocket_Game.ipynb`

-## Step 2: Fnding Hyperparameters and Model Training
+## Step 2: Finding Hyperparameters and Model Training

 **Train the Model**:
    Run the training file for each hyperparameter obtained from MATLAB until the optimal hyperparameters are identified.